aleph2c/miros/doc/recipes.rst

 .. _recipes-cancelling-event-source-by-signal-name:

-Cancelling Event Source By Signal Name
+Canceling Event Source By Signal Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you would like to re-use your event source signal names through your chart, then you can use the :ref:`recipes-cancelling-a-specific-event-source` recipe